PLC Ladder Programming Training Course

 - Understand the key concepts used in robotic technologies

-- Manage the interaction between software and hardware in a robotic system
+- Understand and manage the interaction between software and hardware in a robotic system

-- Implement the software components that underpin Smart Robots
+- Understand and implement the software components that underpin Smart Robots

-- Build and operate a simulated mechanical Smart Robot capable of seeing, sensing, processing, grasping, navigating, and interacting with humans through voice
+- Build and operate a simulated mechanical Smart Robot that can see, sense, process, grasp, navigate, and interact with humans through voice

 - Extend a Smart Robot's ability to perform complex tasks through Deep Learning